Guilherme Marchi: Post-career

 In 2023, Marchi became the assistant coach to head coach J.W.
 Hart of the Kansas City Outlaws; one of eight bull riding teams in the PBR Team Series, which debuted the previous year and holds events in the United States from the summer through autumn.
 It concludes with the Team Series at T-Mobile Arena in Las Vegas, Nevada.
 Marchi also works on the team's recruiting and development efforts for riders in Brazil.
 In early August of that year, the Outlaws won their own hometown event; Outlaw Days in Kansas City, Missouri.
 Two weeks later, the Outlaws won their second event of the season at Stampede Days in Nashville, Tennessee; the hometown event of rival team, the Nashville Stampede.
 The Outlaws later won the second-to-last event of the 2023 regular season event at Ridge Rider Days in Glendale, Arizona; the hometown event of rival team, the Arizona Ridge Riders.
 In October, the Outlaws finished in second place during the Team Series regular season.
 As a result, both them and regular-season champions, the Austin Gamblers, received first-round byes and automatically qualified for the second day of the Team Series Championship.
 The Outlaws were eliminated after the second day of the Championship.

 In 2024, the Kansas City Outlaws were the Team Series regular-season champions.
 As a result, both them and second-place team, the Carolina Cowboys, received a first-round bye and automatically qualified for the second day of the Team Series Championship.
 The Outlaws finished third at the Team Series Championship that year.

 The Kansas City Outlaws were eliminated after the first day of the 2025 Team Series Championship event.

+In January 2026, the Kansas City Outlaws defeated the Oklahoma Wildcatters to win the Monster Energy Team Challenge at the Unleash the Beast Series (UTB) event in Milwaukee, Wisconsin.
+In early March of the same year, the Outlaws defeated the Austin Gamblers to win the Monster Energy Team Challenge at the UTB event in Little Rock, Arkansas.
+In late March, the Outlaws defeated the Arizona Ridge Rides to win the Monster Energy Team Challenge at the UTB event in Indianapolis, Indiana.